Verifying the installation

 - Successful installation of Tanium™ Interact verifies communication between the Tanium™ Server and Module Server.

-- Open the Tanium Console URL.
-The Tanium Console URL has the following form:
+- From your localhost, open the Tanium Console URL.
+With port forwarding enabled, the Tanium Console URL has the following form:

-- Log in with the username tanium and password you set when you created the Tanium Server instance.
+- Log in with the username taniumconsole and password you set when you created the Tanium Server instance.

 When you first log into the Tanium™ Console, it automatically initiates the following actions: